civicrm/civicrm-ac/README.md

 app:poll commits -f "2015-01-01" -t "2015-12-31" # poll for commits made in 2015
 ```

-The default poll timeframe is yesterday.
+The default timeframe for the poll command is yesterday.
+On https://contributors.civicrm.org we poll for tasks every half hour for the past hour and every month for the past two months.

 ## Consuming tasks